 University Extended Education Office

-Extended Education is working closely with the College Deans to coordinate the development of new self-support programs to be delivered through UEE.
-The College Deans each have a faculty coordinator to assist in this project.
-If you have an idea for a self-support program, please see your Dean or faculty representative.
+Extended Education works closely with the college deans and departments to coordinate the development of new self-support degree and certificate programs to be delivered through UEE as Special Sessions.
+The college deans each have a faculty coordinator to assist in this project.
+If you have an idea for a self-support program, please see your dean or faculty representative.

 University Extended Education opened the Learning & Technology Training Center located in the Educational Services Building.
 This center serves as one of the most modern multimedia classrooms in Central California.
 This facility, which seats 21 students, can be used to teach or supplement teaching in a variety of courses and programs.
 Additionally our computer lab is an Authorized Certiport Testing Center.
 This allows us to administer the following certification exams: